Sanjay Putrevu, Dean

 The College of Business complies with UW policies regarding transfer credit discussed in the front section of this bulletin.
 The college has special course transfer arrangements with Wyoming community colleges that allow some courses taken at community colleges at the lower-division (freshman-sophomore) level to transfer for upper-division (junior) credit.
 Wyoming community college transfer students should contact the College of Business Academic Advising Office for details.

-Students transferring to the College of Business from community colleges outside Wyoming and non-AACSB accredited colleges and universities may validate some courses for which upper-division business credit is sought.
-Students transferring from other AACSB accredited colleges and universities will have their courses reviewed for transfer on a case-by-case basis.
+Students transferring from other AACSB accredited colleges and universities will have their courses reviewed for transfer on a course-by-course basis.

 The College of Business does not accept transfer credits for COB courses with equivalents at UW when the grade earned was less than a C.

-Beginning fall 2004, students must have a minimum 2.50 grade point average to transfer into the College of Business from across campus.
+Students must have an established 2.500 grade point average to transfer into the College of Business from across campus.

-The College of Business offers students a business administration degree accredited by AACSB International and delivered through Online UW, the university's Internet campus.
+The College of Business offers students a business administration degree accredited by AACSB International and delivered through Online UW.
 The program is designed to help students maximize their flexibility in the business world as it focuses on all functional areas in business.

 After completing UW approved general education courses and business administration prerequisites at a community college or university, students are eligible to apply for admission into the online undergraduate business administration degree program.

-Students will be required to apply to UW, have a 2.50 cumulative grade point average, and advanced business standing before being considered for admission into the business administration online program.
-The application for admission into the business administration degree program must be completed on or before March 15 for fall enrollment, October 15 for spring enrollment, and March 1 for summer enrollment.
-Students must also attain a 2.50 GPA for graduation for both College of Business and UW courses, and must take the ETS exam to graduate.
+Students will be required to apply to UW, have a 2.500 cumulative grade point average, and advanced business standing before being considered for admission into the online business administration program.
+The application for admission into the business online administration degree program must be completed on or before March 1 for summer or fall enrollment and October 15 for spring enrollment.
+Students must also attain a 2.500 GPA for graduation for both College of Business and UW courses, and must take the ETS exam to graduate.

 To ensure you the availability of required courses in this program, enrollment into courses is managed and approved by the College of Business Academic Advising office.

 The minors program consists of course requirements ranging from 18 to 24 hours of study.
 A minimum grade of C must be earned in each course.
-Certification of a successful minor program completion occurs as part of the CAPP progress report, and the registrar notes the completion of the minor on student transcripts.
-Minors must be approved by the appropriate department chair prior to graduating semester.
+Certification of a successful minor program completion occurs as part of the DegreeWorks progress report, and the registrar notes the completion of the minor on student transcripts.
+Minors must be approved by the COB/AAO.

-To earn a College of Business minor, students must first apply for admission to the minors program in the College of Business Academic Advising Office in 175 Business Building no later than the first semester of their senior year.
-To be admitted to College of Business minors program, students must have a minimum 2.50 cumulative UW GPA.
-Students must maintain a cumulative 2.50 GPA in the required College of Business courses for the minor to be awarded.
+To earn a College of Business minor, students must first apply for admission to the minors program in the College of Business Academic Advising Office in 175 Business Building.
+To be admitted to College of Business minors program, students must have a minimum 2.500 cumulative UW GPA.
+Students must maintain a cumulative 2.500 GPA in the required College of Business courses for the minor to be awarded.
 Non-College of Business students must meet the individual course prerequisites listed in this Catalog, although they need not meet the advanced business standing requirements.

 Local, regional, national and international internship opportunities are available to College of Business majors through the Student Intern Program located in the Peter M. and Paula Green Johnson Career Center (181 Business Building).